Gaurav891/Mix_Sample_LWC/README.md

-# List of Projects available in this Repo
+# List of MINI  Projects available in this Repo
 1. svmx sfm_ui
 2. Property finder